HASwitchPlate/openHASP-docs/docs/integrations/home-assistant/sampl_conf.md

 The active area of the arc changes color based on the current hvac mode of the entity.
 UI theme set to `Hasp Light` in plate's web interface.

+Note that the tab swiping dots (_p3b26_) are also handled by the custom component.
+Don't forget update the service call in the configuration with your plate's MQTT node name, and the command parameters if you change the page of the objects.

 <video width="360" height="640" controls>
   <source src="../../../assets/videos/cc_sampl_climate_control.mp4" type="video/mp4">
 Your browser does not support the video tag.